Murwillumbah railway line: Future uses of railway

-The Northern Rivers Rail Trail raised $60,000 in crowd funding to undertake feasibility on design work on stage two of the rail trail from Casino to the village of Eltham.
+The Northern Rivers Rail Trail raised $75,000 in crowd funding to undertake feasibility on design work on stage two of the rail trail from Casino to the village of Eltham.
 The Casino to Bentley Rail Trail is the first component of the $33 million Casino to Eltham project.
 The sections of railway line from Casino to Bentley and Crabbes Creek to Condong were formally closed by NSW Parliament in September 2020 to facilitate the first two stages of the Rail Trail project.

+On 1st March 2023, the 23.7 kilometer Tweed Shire section of The Northern Rivers Rail Trail was officially opened and has proved to be a highlight in the region with a diverse cross-section of the community from children to old age, in all weather conditions.

 The issue has remained controversial in the area as to the potential benefits to the community and the usage of remaining rail infrastructure.
 Those who support the proposal believe a safe rail trail running on the track formation where possible would increase eco tourism, provide significant safety and health benefits to cyclists and walkers all ages and preserve the historical significance of the railway corridor.
 On the other hand, rail advocates believe that it would spell complete and permanent destruction of the railway infrastructure and would lead to the private sale of the railway corridor and the elimination of any future possibility of train services returning to the region.